Smooth solutions to the Schr\"odinger flow for maps from smooth bounded domains in Euclidean spaces into $\mathbb{S}^2$: Introduction

-except for the authors of the present paper obtained the existence and uniqueness of locally strong solution to \eqref{S-eq} by assuming that $u_0\in H^3(\Om)$ with $\frac{\p u_0}{\p \nu}|_{\p \Om}=0$ in the previous work \cite{CW1}.
+except for the authors of the present paper obtained the existence and uniqueness of local strong solutions to \eqref{S-eq} by assuming that $u_0\in H^3(\Om)$ with $\frac{\p u_0}{\p \nu}|_{\p \Om}=0$ in the previous work \cite{CW1}.
 In this paper, we continue to investigate the local existence of very regular solutions to the equation, provided some necessary compatibility conditions of the initial data.
 Our main conclusions are presented as follows.

 \begin{thm} Let $\Om$ be a smooth bounded domain in $\Real^3$.
-Suppose that $u_0\in H^5(\Om,\U^2)$, which satisfies the $1$-order compatibility condition defined in \eqref{com-cond2}, i.e. $\frac{\p u_0}{\p \nu}|_{\p \Om}=0$ and $\tilde{\n}_\nu \tau(u_0)|_{\p\Om}=0$, where $\tilde{\n}$ is the pull-back connection on ${u_0}^*TN$.
+Suppose that $u_0\in H^5(\Om,\U^2)$, which satisfies the $1$-order compatibility condition defined in \eqref{com-cond2}, i.e. $\frac{\p u_0}{\p \nu}|_{\p \Om}=0$ and $\tilde{\n}_\nu \tau(u_0)|_{\p\Om}=0$, where $\tilde{\n}$ is the pull-back connection on ${u_0}^*T\U^2$.
 Then there exists a positive time $T_1$ depending only on $\norm{u_0}_{H^5(\Om)}$ such that the initial-Neumann boundary value problem \eqref{S-eq} admits a unique local in time regular solution $u$, which satisfies

 for $i=0,1,2$. \end{thm} In general, let $u_0\in H^{2k+2}(\Om, \U^2)$ with $k\geq 1$.
 We can show the existence of very regular solutions to \eqref{S-eq} under adding $k$-order compatibility condition $CC(k)$ for $u_0$ (one can also see \eqref{s-com-cond} in Definition \ref{stronger-com-cond}): \begin{itemize} \item[$\blacklozenge$] \emph{For any $1\leq j\leq 2k$, there holds